 Implementing Agencies will have full fiduciary responsibility (procurement, financial management, environment and social) for their respective components.
 As per the Standard Operating Procedures on project management for all externally financed Projects, when more than one line ministry is involved in the implementation of a Project, one line ministry is designated as the Executive Agency (EA) while the others are the Implementing Agencies (IAs).
-The Ministry of Interior is proposed as the Executive Agency given the overall approach of the proposed project in supporting Government's direction to decentralize responsibility for Solid Waste Management to municipal level with operational solid waste/urban department and local government funding for solid waste management, coordination and (consolidated) reporting including consolidated audit report, while fiduciary and safeguard compliance responsibility (procurement, financial management, environment and social) rest fully with IAs for their respective components.
+The Ministry of Interior is proposed as the Executive Agency given the overall approach of the proposed project in supporting Government's direction to decentralize responsibility for Solid Waste Management to municipal level with operational solid waste/urban department and local government funding for solid waste management and focus on cost recovery for operational costs.
+The EA will provide overall management, coordination and (consolidated) reporting including consolidated audit report, while fiduciary and safeguard compliance responsibility (procurement, financial management, environment and social) rest fully with IAs for their respective components.